Does a lack of sleep make you age quicker?

 The consequences of poor sleep quality are as numerous as they are serious.
 A lack of deep, restful sleep, or simply not enough hours of quality sleep, can affect a person’s health in a number of ways.
 You may have heard about how sleep disorders, interrupted sleep, and sleep deprivation contribute to mood swings, heightened blood pressure, and problematic respiratory functions.
 But did you know that a lack of sleep can also accelerate the aging process?

 Consistent nights of healthy sleep are very important.
 A lot happens during this vital time of growth and renewal:

-- Thanks to growth hormone, your body’s cells are repaired
+- Thanks to growth hormones, your body’s cells are repaired

 - Your brain has a chance to remove waste products that accumulate during the day

 - Healthy new cells appear in your tissues and organs

 - Your brain also gets a chance to rest while still maintaining key functions

 A night of deep sleep is wonderfully restorative for your body and brain.
 If you’re looking to take charge of your health in terms of short-term gains and long-term benefits, sleep quality can’t be ignored.
 And to both look and feel younger, learning to harness the power of sleep can be a key to your success.